Server Side Config

 allow_custom_workflows: true

-Then each allowed repo can define and use a custom workflow in their atlantis.yaml
+Then each allowed repo can define and use a custom workflow in their atlantis.yaml files:

 # atlantis.yaml